gabrielpprieto/stocks_nlp/README.md

 ### Preprocessing
 ---
 The text preprocessing was done by removing english stop words and punctuation as well as lemmatizing the words.
-Due to unbalanced classes (68.24% - Neutral) a Random OverSampler was used on training data to prevent model bias to the majority class.
+Due to unbalanced classes (68.24% - Neutral) a Random OverSampler was used on the training data to prevent model bias to the majority class.

 ### Modeling